 Competition is out of balance.
 At DCA, AA holds almost 60 percent of the slots.
 At LGA, Delta/American control 75 percent of slots.
 We need additional LCC flights rather than the continuation of current legacy airline domination made possible by slot controls.

-Plus, there are carriers that are ready to add flights as soon as the beginning of November.
-The LGA marketplace is now dominated by American and Delta.
+Plus, there are LLCs that are ready to add flights as soon as the beginning of November.
+American and Delta dominate the LGA marketplace.
 Almost every request from consumers has been met with the “let the market decide” commentary from incumbent airlines.
 Now, when we are asking to “let the market decide,” the legacy airlines are arguing for more government regulation and protection.

 Fortunately, for consumers, the pandemic is forcing the airlines’ and the FAA’s hands.
 The current regulatory regime is neither necessary nor beneficial to the public.